andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 * [Dell's KnowledgeBase article on Nvidia Optimus and Ubuntu](http://www.dell.com/support/Article/au/en/aubsdt1/SLN298431/EN)
 * [A great summary of Nvidia Optimus (from one of the bumblebee devs)](http://askubuntu.com/questions/766745/do-i-need-to-install-bumblebee-for-hybrid-graphics-system-to-enable-optimus-on-u/775161)

-**This guide will result in primarily using the integrated GPU (intel) with the option of invoking the discrete (NVIDIA GTX 1060) card via bumblebee.**
+This guide will result in **primarily using the integrated GPU (intel)** with the option of invoking the discrete (NVIDIA GTX 1060) card via bumblebee.

-My personal reasons are:

 * get the most out of the 76 watt-hour-battery by using the integrated GPU as much as possible
-* able to explicitly leverage the discrete (NVIDIA) GPU with applications such as Blender
+* able to be explicit about when I want to use the discrete GPU (e.g. When I'm using Blender)
 * primarily do my gaming in Windows
 * currently the most stable configuration that I've been able to achieve

-**Please be aware that `sudo prime-select nvidia` will not work as expected with this guide.**
+**Please be aware that `sudo prime-select nvidia` will not work if you follow the steps in this guide.**

 # Preparation